Healthy Applesauce Muffins

-These healthy apple muffins are quick and easy to make in one bowl!
+These healthy applesauce muffins are quick and easy to make in one bowl!
 This whole wheat muffins recipe is made with applesauce, fresh apples and cinnamon.
 Make a batch of these healthy breakfast muffins for your freezer.

 Muffins are a busy mom’s best friend.
 They’re freezer-friendly, portable, and perfect for make ahead breakfasts.

 You can make healthier, more wholesome muffins without sacrificing flavor or texture.
 Take my one bowl healthy banana muffins and chocolate black bean blender muffins, for example.
 So many of you have made these healthy muffin recipes and loved them!

 These cinnamon apple muffins are the perfect thing to satisfy your cozy fall baking cravings.
 We love this muffins recipe so much that I’ve made four batches in the past two weeks!